 • Don’t ‘drink the Kool-Aid’, by Meghan Daum, The Los Angeles Times, 17 November 2011

 The LA Times piece – the one which received the most publicity – also received the most response, much of it chastising the writer for being politically correct or merely inappropriate.
 The comments are summarized here.
 The comments reflect the recent shift in the use of the phrase: the anonymity of the blogosphere seemingly encourages often uncivil – if not viciously angry – discourse, and many writers have increasingly adopted the phrase as a weapon of attack against those who dare to disagree with them.

 Finally, Forbes Magazine declared the expression “drinking the Kool-Aid” as “the most annoying business jargon of 2012.”
 “The expression means to blindly accept something—such as a company’s ‘mission statement’—and it’s nearly as bad as the notion of robotic allegiance itself,” the magazine said in its announcement of the “award.”

 This listing presents other recent efforts by writers or bloggers to consider the context of the phrase itself, to explain its origin, or to argue for the care people should take in using it.

-This website has numerous articles and reflections on “Kool-Aid” as an image and as an expression.
-They include:
+This website also has a collection of articles and reflections on “Kool-Aid” as an image and as an expression.